-Apple, Commodore, and Atari would all use the 6502 in their home compters.
+Apple, Commodore, and Atari would all use the 6502 in their home computers.

 One more 8-bit CPU had a role in home computing, the Motorola 6809E.
-It is best known as the heart of the Radio Shack TRS-80 Color Computer, which was shipped in the second half of 1980.
+It is best known as the heart of the Radio Shack TRS-80 Color Computer, which first shipped in the second half of 1980.
 The 6809 was also used in several other personal computers, none nearly as well known as Radio Shack’s CoCo.

 Personal computing soon divided into two categories: home computers that had their own operating system and business computers that ran CP/M from Digital Research, a forerunner of MS-DOS.
 This article skips CP/M machines to focus on the home and education market.

 - 1921: Radio Shack founded to serve amateur radio hobbyists

 - 1928: Motorola begins as Galvin Manufacturing Corporation

 - 1954: TI develops the first transistor, designs first transistor radio

 - 1954: Commodore Business Machines founded to sell typewriters

 - 1955: Motorola begins producing transistors